Shufti Deepfake Fraud Index Report:

 Synthetic Identity: The Largest Type, Still Climbing

-GAN-generated faces, fully synthetic people who never existed, are the biggest single AI fraud type and still growing.
-First tracked as a distinct category in 2025, they’re projected to rise about +73% in 2026.
-The synthetic-identity problem is scaling, not slowing.
+Full Synthetic Identities, fabricated personas with no real world counterpart, represent the largest single AI fraud category and continue to grow.
+First tracked as a distinct category in 2025, they are projected to rise approximately 173 in 2026.
+The synthetic identity problem is scaling, not slowing.

 Face Swap: A Newer Category Gaining Ground